 There are spoilers ahead for Soul if you haven’t seen the movie yet!

 Hence, as this interaction plays out in the story, it makes you question how we view our self-worth.
-Has life conditioned us to be these hard noised achieving machines as opposed to people who find serenity in just being?
+Has life conditioned us to be these hard, noised achieving machines instead of people who find serenity in just being?
 Are we that less important because our passions may be walking or stargazing?
-Are our lives less impactful because we aren’t on a big stage, or we feel that our acts need a grandiose platform to feel relevant?
+Are our lives less impactful because we aren’t on a big stage, or do we feel our acts need a grandiose platform to feel relevant?
 I couldn’t help to think about how many times I was the young fish?
-Where I was always seeking the next goal and not taking a second to appreciate what I had just achieved.
+I was always seeking the next goal and not taking a second to appreciate what I had just achieved.
 Or the beautiful moments in between.
 The connections to people or just the view.
 Sometimes the reward is the view.
 It’s not a trophy or a plaque.
 Sometimes it’s having a second to be present in the current moment.

 Joe was so hyper-focused that he had lost sight of so much beauty in front of him.
-Those potential interactions he could have had that weren’t based just on music.
-So much that he ignored that he helped 22 (Tina Fey) realize what made her light up.
+He could have had potential interactions that weren’t based just on music.
 It’s not lost on me that the epiphany scene happens when he’s sitting in silence in front of his piano.
-Looking at the leaf that 22 picked up and recalling all the small moments in his life that brought him joy.
+Joe looks at the leaf 22 picked up and recalls all the small moments in his life that brought him joy.
 While Joe’s father’s appearances pop up sparingly throughout the film, you see their relationship has a conduit for his love of jazz.
 In that way, playing music brings him closer to keeping his memory alive.
-Often, we focus on the passion itself and not the reason the passion came to be.
+Often, we focus on the passion itself and not the reason the desire came to be.

 Legacy – that word holds weight, but don’t forget that the building blocks to make one lives in what we do right now.
 Don’t have a search party for the future when you can find yourself in all the minutes right before you.
 To be curious, attentive, and present every day is a life worth living.
-We all want to climb our personal mountains, and that’s ok.
-Arrows need a target.
-A focus.
-However, instead of scaling down to immediately fixate your next climb, look around.
+We all want to climb our mountains, and that’s ok.
+Arrows need a target—a focus.
+However, look around instead of immediately scaling down to fixate on your next climb.
 Take in the scenery.
 The trees, the sunset or sunrise, and the horizon have been begging you to.